iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Form filling and submission
 - Content extraction and analysis

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can adopt this pattern while enhancing it with its planned "Web Interaction" capabilities, including authentication handling and more sophisticated scraping.
+seeker-o1 can adopt this pattern while enhancing it with its planned "Web Interaction" capabilities, including authentication handling and more sophisticated scraping.

 ## 6. LLM Abstraction